 In May 2017, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update 2017-09, Compensation-Stock Compensation (Topic 718): Scope of Modification Accounting ("ASU 2017-09").
 The FASB issued ASU 2017-09 to clarify and reduce both (i) diversity in practice and (ii) cost and complexity when applying the guidance in Topic 718, to a change to the terms and conditions of a share-based payment award.
-This guidance is effective for the Company as of the fourth quarter of its fiscal year ending December 31, 2018.
-Early adoption is permitted.
-The amendments in this ASU should be applied prospectively to an award modified on or after the adoption date.
-The Company is currently evaluating the impact of this updated standard, but does not believe this update will have a significant impact on its consolidated financial statements.
+This guidance became effective for the Company as of January 1, 2018.
+The amendments in this ASU have been applied prospectively to awards modified after the adoption date.